sharandac/powermeter/README.md

 # powermeter

-A not so simple smartmeter based on ESP32.
-Supports the complete setup via web interface, MQTT and live monitoring via web interface.
-IO ports are supported which can be switched depending on measured values.
-A simple OLED driver for simple value outputs.
-Everything can also be set via web interface.<br>
+A not so simple but very flexible smart meter based on ESP32.
+It supports MQTT, live monitoring via web interface, IO ports ( can be switched depending on measured values ), a simple OLED driver for simple value reports, editable opcode sequences per channel and group management.
+And the best is: everything can also be set via the web interface and has immediate effect and invites to play to improve the understanding of AC voltage/current or DC voltage/current.<br>
 <h3 style="color:#00ff00">Note: From version 2022110101 a complete reconfiguration is required.</h3>
 <h3 style="color:#ff0000">Danger: Working with 110V or 230V is dangerous!</h3>